 And for good measure, you’ll also get refund and purchase protection and extended warranties for eligible purchases made using your card.

-The T&Cs for these insurance policies are available here.
+The T&Cs for these insurance policies can be viewed here.

-6. Earn more points, save more money and enjoy other lifestyle benefits
+6. Earn more points, save money and enjoy other lifestyle benefits

 There are so many other perks to enjoy with this card, including: